 Life is Strange is a choose-your-own adventure game that is closer to a movie that you get to direct yourself.
 It’s emotionally gripping, cinematic, and with a poignant story.
 It’s fairly long, so you’ll get a lot of use out of it for a low cost (think how much you’d pay for a movie).
 My husband and I spent days playing this game together.

 Get for iPhone only at the moment.

-Framed is an amazing concept of a app where you create rearrange comic panels in an attempt to help your spy succeed.
-The gameplay is a bit fast, but it’s a blast to play and you’ll loose track of time while playing Framed.
+Framed is an amazing concept of an app where you create and rearrange comic panels in an attempt to help your spy succeed.
+The gameplay is a bit fast, but it’s a blast to play and you’ll lose track of time while playing Framed.

 The animation of Framed is hand drawn and the music just adds another piece.
 I’d consider it the perfect travel game for a long wait at the airport–although you shouldn’t get too invested in it. 😉

 Lumosity is an app featuring a variety of games that reportedly train your brain to become more agile in different ways.
 The free version of the app serves up three games from a collection each day for your brain workout.
 You can play each game as often as you want during the day.
 I love most of the games I have played so far, but my favorite by far is Train of Thought.

 Train of Thought is Lumosity’s most popular brain game.
 It has reportedly been played over half-a-billion times since it was launched in 2013.
 I am not surprised at all…Train of Thought is both addictive and aggravating like the best games always are!

 So, how does it work?
 The game features a screen with a bunch of train stations in different colors, with tracks connecting each station to a starting point.
 When you are ready, trains are released onto the track from the start point one by one, and the goal is to throw switches correctly and in time for each train to head into its home station.